 Semantic Search and Semantic SEO are related concepts.
-Semantic SEO includes Semantic Search Behavior and Semantic Indexing, Semantic Ranking.
-Semantic SEO is the management of an SEO Project by being aware of the Semantic and Structured Search Engine features of the Search Engine, knowing what type of website, URL and Breadcrumb Categorization and Internal Link Network you want to see for which type of query network.
-Content format, content type, context, page design are likewise organized in the context of the Semantic SEO Concept.
+Semantic SEO includes Semantic Search Behavior Semantic Indexing, and Semantic Ranking.
+Semantic SEO is the management of an SEO Project by being aware of the Semantic and Structured Search Engine features of the Search Engine, knowing what type of website, URL and Breadcrumb Categorization, and Internal Link Network you want to see for which type of query network.
+Content format, content type, context, and page design are likewise organized in the context of the Semantic SEO Concept.

 Which Google technologies play a role in how semantic search works?